YANG-SOBER/UwMVS/README.md

 | **UwMVS (Ours)**     | -    | **108,388** | **24,696**    | **4,312**<br>**28,440** | ✓ | ✓ | ✓ |

 #### Notes:
-- *: Indicates whether the dataset includes multi-view images
+- *: Indicates whether the dataset includes multi-view images.
-- †: Specifies if per-view ground-truth metric depth maps are available
+- †: Specifies if per-view ground-truth metric depth maps are available.
-- ‡: Denotes the presence of ground-truth point clouds for each reconstruction scenario
+- ‡: Denotes the presence of ground-truth point clouds for each reconstruction scenario.

 ### ✔ Statistics of the Proposed UwMVS Dataset